ianstormtaylor/slate/docs/walkthroughs/applying-custom-formatting.md

 }
 ```

-And now, we'll edit the `onKeyDown` handler to make it so that when you press `⌘-B`, it will add a "bold" mark to the currently selected text:
+And now, we'll edit the `onKeyDown` handler to make it so that when you press `control-B`, it will add a "bold" mark to the currently selected text:

 ```js
 class App extends React.Component {